 - Public sex offender records

-- Public Louisiana divorce records
+- Selected vital records like public Louisiana divorce records

 - Public property records

 - Criminal history records and criminal records

 Generally, Louisiana encourages public agencies to interpret the public records law literally.
 Except otherwise provided by statute, interested requesters should not be denied access to information in the custody of public agencies.
 Louisiana law also states that, following a public records act request, record custodians must see the provision of public records as an official responsibility (La.
 Rev. Stat.
 Ann. § 44:31(A)).
 To obtain a record, requestors may conduct a public data search using the online resources maintained by government agencies and third-party aggregate sites.
 To search public records, requestors must provide information required to facilitate the public record search.

 Who Can Access Louisiana Public Records?

 According to the Louisiana Public Records Law (La.
 Rev. Stat.
 Ann. § 44:31(B)(2)), “any person” may inspect public records or obtain reproduced copies.
 The law states that where there is uncertainty about a record’s public status, the burden of proving that the public record is not subject to disclosure rests with the public agency or its appointed records custodian.
 Public records in Louisiana that are exempt from public disclosure may be available to requestors eligible to access background check information.

 What is Exempted Under the Louisiana Public Records?

 Louisiana is a closed records state and restricts access to several government-generated records.
 Although the public record law ensures access to most records, some sensitive or confidential information may not be open to the public.
 Under the Louisiana public records laws, the following records are exempt from public disclosure in Louisiana: